 The vegetation on the island is predominantly grassland; a pure stand of tall grass of the species loudentia natalensis.
 This grass takes a brown color when flowering; hence the top of the island is brownish (“Chula rabuor” in dholou).

-The island is interspersed with indigenous tree species and shrubs including dovyalisx, macro calyx, euclea divinorum and Carissa adulis among others.
+The island also has indigenous tree species and also shrubs including dovyalisx, macro calyx, euclea divinorum, Carissa adulis among others.

 Woodland and forest remnant are on the lower rim of the island almost as extensive as the bushland.
 Papyrus reeds are common features along the shoreline.

 Lake shores inhabitants include hippopotamus, monitor lizard, Nile crocodile, several fish species and snakes especially pythons, puff adder, aardvark, butterflies and also vipers are also evident.
 We also have troops of baboons, monkeys, impalas, the rare sitatunga antelopes, water bucks, Zebras and warthogs.
 We have over 100 different species of birds e.g African fish eagle, black-headed gonolek, Hamerkop, and also grey-headed kingfisher.